ElevenKeys/tellmeajoke/README.md

 ## Usage
-If you have installed the flask, execute the command
+If you have installed flask, execute the command
 ```bash
 export FLASK_APP=forfun.py
 flask run
 ```
 and then open the url http://localhost:5000/ in brower.

 Otherwise you can just execute the command
 ```bash
 python spider.py